Wattenberger/footsteps-vscode/README.md

   Whether or not to highlight the actively focused chunk.
 It can be distracting to highlight the code you're actively working on, so this is off by default.

+- `footsteps.doHighlightEmptyLines`

+  Default: `true`

+  Whether or not to highlight changed lines that are empty.
+Some may find this distracting.

 - `footsteps.maxNumberOfChangesToRemember`

   Default: `6`